Legatraghta: History

 In earlier times the townland was probably uninhabited as it consists mainly of bog and poor clay soils.
 It was not seized by the English during the Plantation of Ulster in 1610 or in the Cromwellian Settlement of the 1660s so some dispossessed Irish families moved there and began to clear and farm the land.

 A deed dated 13 Nov 1738 includes: Legatraught.

 The 1790 Cavan Carvaghs list spells the name as Legsnaght.

 The Tithe Applotment Books for 1826 list four tithepayers in the townland.

 The Ordnance Survey Name Books for 1836 give the following description of the townland- There is limestone and freestone in abundance in every part of the land but they are not quarried nor used for any purpose whatever.
-There is several good stone houses and a corn kiln on the east boundary of the townland.
+There are several good stone houses and a corn kiln on the east boundary of the townland.

 The Legatraghta Valuation Office Field books are available for August 1839.

 Griffith's Valuation of 1857 lists ten landholders in the townland.

 In the 19th century the landlord of Legatraghta was the Annesley Estate.